A mastermind group is mandatory to achieve online success.

 - Craigslist: Craigslist may have a number of people with similar goals as yours that you might be able to easily connect with.

-- Internet Business Mastery: I have to credit Sterling and Jay from Internet Business Mastery here because in their Academy, they have a section in their forum that is dedicated just for hooking people up locally for the specific goal of starting a mastermind group.
+- Internet Business Mastery: I have to credit Sterling and Jay from Internet Business Mastery here because in their Academy [Full Disclosure: As an affiliate, I receive compensation if you purchase through this link.], they have a section in their forum that is dedicated just for hooking people up locally for the specific goal of starting a mastermind group.
 I’ve met with people in San Diego from the Academy and have built long lasting business and personal relationships with these people which have directly helped my businesses.
 Crazy stuff.

 All mastermind groups are different, and it make take a few trials in different groups to find the one that works for you.
 Good luck with your search, and I hope you find them as useful as I have.